Kaizersensei/Densetsu/README.md

 * **Engine architecture**
 * **Extensive testing, debugging, hallucination control, and QA** (with CyberSpaceGod)

-This project exists because of intensive design iteration, testing discipline, and collaborative refinement — not because I wrote the code.
+This project exists because of intensive design iteration, testing discipline, and collaborative refinement.
 Any technical progress here is the result of steering, checking, validating, and shaping the systems that the engine depends on.

 ---